root systems

 nvps journal:PRELIMINARY REPORT ON STEM AND ROOT ROT OF VIOLA AND PANSY

-... easily from disease.
-An example of this effect is shown in Fig 2. which Illustrates the root systems of three plants which were collected recently.
-Each plant had been inserted as a cutting ... us more likely that stable manure acts physically in producing local water-logging and hence unhealthy root action, especially on somewhat heavy soils, than as a suitable culture medium for the Pythium.
-This ...
+... root system of the latter type which, in our experience, suffers easily from disease.
+An example of this effect is shown in Fig 2. which Illustrates the root systems ... root systems differ not only in extent but also in texture, and those of B and C are typical of systems prone to root ... in producing local water-logging and hence unhealthy root action, especially on somewhat heavy soils, than as ...

 myweb.tiscali.co.uk